byronbytes/NoLexa/README.md

 # NoLexa
-A tweaking tool for your Kindle Fire devices to remove Amazon Alexa for good.
+A multi-purpose tweaking tool to remove Amazon Alexa from your device.
+For good.

+## Features
+- Remove Alexa from your Kindle Fire
+- Root and unroot your device.

+- Built-in Package Manager
+ - Install commonly used tools for your Kindle with one click.
+ - Install custom packages from your computer
+ - Remove Amazon bloatware.